Table of Contents The Death of Multi-Year ContractsThe Challenges Present in...

 But there’s no denying that SaaS can also cause some pretty big headaches for procurement professionals.

 Procurement Can Lack Visibility Into Total SaaS Spending

 SaaS has never been easier to acquire; it typically often only requires a credit card number and small amount of contact info.
 And because it’s so easy, business units and individuals often purchase their own applications – without the involvement of IT procurement.

-Zylo has found that at an average organization, business units and individuals are responsible for more than half of all SaaS spending – and 75% of SaaS inventory.
-What’s more, one in four employees has acquired a SaaS application via expense.
+Zylo has found that at an average organization, business units and individuals are responsible for two-thirds of all SaaS spending – and 82% of SaaS inventory.
+What’s more, one in six employees has acquired a SaaS application via expense.

 When SaaS is purchased by teams and organizations throughout the company, procurement leaders have very little visibility into an organization’s overall application spend and usage.
 SaaS growth goes unmanaged, and that leads to uncontrolled costs and risk.

 And that’s a big problem for procurement professionals.

 A key responsibility of every procurement team is to identify cost savings opportunities.
 But that’s difficult (if not impossible) to do when you’re not sure what applications are in use at your organization.

 The unfortunate truth is that you’re probably paying for unused (or underused) SaaS applications.
 And because so many employees are purchasing SaaS applications via expense reimbursement, chances are also good that your organization is paying for tools with redundant functionality.
 You might even be paying for the exact same application multiple times!